qwertystop/MMBN-sim/README.txt

 -Styles (alternate forms), which would be chosen immediately prior to folder customization.
 Each style gives the character a non-null element (meaning some chips do double-damage), changes their charged buster shot to a different attack with range and effects depending on the element (Aqua styles hit as an Aqua-element Shotgun and have a faster charge time, for example).
 Also, as a second parameter independent of element, a style adds some other effect (Shield styles start with a barrier that blocks all attacks until it has taken 10 damage; Custom styles start off drawing 6 chips per turn, etc).
 -Sound
 -Hitstun and other status effects
--Some sprites for effects have poorly-placed pivots and need adjusting
+-Some sprites for various effects have poorly-placed pivots and need adjusting - most visibly obvious on the two Sword chips.

 Work split: